-By Jay Kopycinski — There was a time when many hot rod enthusiasts were afraid of electronic fuel injection (EFI) on engines, preferring the “relative simplicity” of a carbureted engine that could be run in a pinch with gravity-fed fuel and no electronics.
-Now fuel injection is all that comes from new vehicle factories and EFI engine swaps into older vehicles are very common.
+There was a time when many hot rod enthusiasts were afraid of electronic fuel injection (EFI) on engines, preferring the “relative simplicity” of a carbureted engine that could be run in a pinch with gravity-fed fuel and no electronics.
+These days, fuel injection is all that comes from new vehicle factories, and EFI engine swaps into older vehicles are extremely common.

 These are mainly: